Bob’s Cove Track in Queenstown is an easily accessible coastal walk with epic views of the turquoise cove and the incredible Lake Wakatipu.

 During my time in Queenstown, I got around in a Spaceship Van, which I highly recommend.
-After swimming and hiking around Bob’s Cove, we drove over to 12 Mile Delta for an epic LoTR inspired camping.
+After swimming and hiking around Bob's Cove, we drove over to 12 Mile Delta for an epic LoTR-inspired camping trip.

-Is There a Queenstown to Bob’s Cove Bus
+Is there a bus from Queenstown to Bob's Cove?